holgerlembke/ResXResourceManagerPF/README.md

 # The Undiscovered Country: Which cultures are translated?

-I want to build the ubiquitous dialog item that lets a user select the language/culture for the application.
-After somme rumaging within the code I found no way to get a list of existing cultures...
+I wanted to build the ubiquitous dialog item that lets a user select the language/culture for the application.
+After some rumaging within the source code I found no way to get a list of existing cultures...

 I came up with this code: